RE:Occupy - Managing the reoccupation of your premises

 If an occupier has tenants or licensees in occupation of the building for which it is responsible then, subject to the terms of the relevant sublease or licence, the occupier of the entire building may be able to re-charge the costs of social distancing and other health and safety measures in the common parts and additional cleaning regimes to its subtenants and licensees via the service charge provisions.

 Where physical changes need to be implemented in the building such as the erection of partitioning it will be important to check the “alterations” clause in the lease to establish whether the landlord’s consent is needed for any alterations.
-Since consent for such works can often take many weeks to obtain (especially if dealing with a landlord registered overseas) it will be important to establish at the earliest opportunity whether consent will be needed for such alterations so that this can be applied for as soon as possible.
-Works implemented without the proper consent will be a breach of the lease which could ultimately trigger forfeiture if landlord’s consent isn’t subsequently obtained.
-At the moment, there are no special arrangements in place allowing tenants to carry out works on an expedited basis without consent due to Covid-19 so all parties must comply with their lease obligations.
+Since consent for such works can often take many weeks to obtain (especially if dealing with a landlord registered overseas), it will be important to establish at the earliest opportunity whether consent will be needed for such alterations, so that this can be applied for as soon as possible.
+Works implemented without the proper consent will be a breach of the lease, which could ultimately trigger forfeiture if landlord’s consent is not subsequently obtained.
+At the moment, there are no special arrangements in place allowing tenants to carry out works on an expedited basis without consent due to Covid-19, so all parties must comply with their lease obligations.

 Lease of whole building excluding structure and common parts

 In this situation, the landlord will have retained control of the common parts and the structure, and will be under an obligation to ensure that all health and safety legislation is complied with, and the duty to provide a safe place of work or premises discharged in relation to areas such as the reception, lifts, staircases, loading bays and any other common parts and amenity space.
 It will be the landlord’s responsibility to carry out risk assessments and put in place any changes necessary to ensure safe movement of visitors and tenants around the building.
 There may be increased cleaning regimes or changes to the access to the premises so as to control flows of people through the building.